-This statement is made in accordance with section 54 of the Modern Slavery Act 2015.
-It describes the steps taken by Avon Rubber p.l.c.
-(Avon) during the year ending 30 September 2017 to prevent modern slavery and human trafficking in our supply chains.
+This statement is made in accordance with section 54 of the Modern Slavery Act 2015 and constitutes Avon Rubber p.l.c.'s slavery and human trafficking statement for the year ending 30 September 2020.

 Our company structure and business